aurelilia/gamelin/README.md

 The emulator is in an early, but usable state.
 Both DMG and CGB emulation is complete and quite accurate, enough to make most commercial games run perfectly.
-The emulator itself still does not have many comfort features like cheats or save states though and configuration cannot be changed in-GUI yet.
+The emulator itself still does not have many comfort features like cheats or save states though and some configuration cannot be changed in-GUI yet.

 ##### Missing console features
 - Some MBC3 controllers have a built-in RTC for keeping track of time; Gamelin implements it,